DBraun/PhaserCHOP/README.md

 * `pct` (short for "percent") is like the `pct` in `easeIn`.
 It should be between 0 and 1 inclusive.
 * For `phase`, imagine an animation function `f(pct)` and another `f(pct+phase)`.
 If `phase` is larger, the sample is further down the animation timeline.
 * For edge, imagine two different phase values `A` and `B` where `A`<`B`.
-Now imagine an animation such as an ease-in function.
-Neither `A` nor `B` has started.
-Because `B` has the larger phase, it can animate through the ease-in function for a duration `D`.
-At exactly the moment `B` finishes, begin to animate `A` through the same animation function for the same duration `D`.
+The output values of A and B will go from 0 to 1 but at different start times and end times.
+Imagine neither `A` nor `B` has started.
+Because `B` has the larger phase, its output can move from 0 to 1 over a duration `D`.
+At exactly the moment `B` finishes by reaching 1, `A`'s output can begin to animate over the same duration `D`.
 Because `B` finishes at exactly the moment `A` begins, the difference between `A` and `B` is defined as the edge size `e`.
 The trick of the phaser function is that we get to play with the `e` parameter and the `phase` values rather than think about the `D` duration value.
 Instead of `D`, our timeline's overall duration comes from how long we take to animate `pct` from 0 to 1.

 The properties of `phaser` can also be summed up like this: